Rganthong/Initia-node/README.md

 ```
  you should use snapshots
  before you use snapshots, please stop your node

+ ### snapshots
+ before use snapshots. you need stop your node

 ### Stop the service and reset the data
 ```bash